Modern Day Resume Writing

 Make it short, crisp, to the point

 Last but not the least, ensure that your resume is short, crisp, to the point and not repetitive.
-Ideally it shouldn’t be more than 2 pages for a freshman or 3-4 pages for a highly experienced professional.
+Ideally, it shouldn’t be more than 2 pages for a freshman or 3-4 pages for a highly experienced professional (say for the folks with 10+ years of experience).
 If you are experienced, elaborate on your strength and where you have built your expertise over the years rather than trying to prove that you are a multi-tasker.

 Author: Stoodnt Guest Author